dbt-labs/docs.getdbt.com/website/docs/docs/collaborate/explore-multiple-projects.md

 To get a list view of all the projects in your account:
 - Navigate to the top left section of the **Explore** page, near the navigation bar.
-- Hover over the project name and select the account name.
+- Hover over the project name and select the account name to return a project view page, allowing you to see all the projects in the account.
-- This will return a project view page, allowing you to see all the projects in the account.
-It returns a public model list, project list, and a search bar for project searches.
+- It returns a public model list, project list, and a search bar for project searches.
 - Click the **Lineage view** icon in the page's upper right corner to view the project-level lineage graph.

 :::info